blacksph3re/rl_windturbine/Readme.md

 ### **10/17**

 Unfortunately I can't really look at my simulations at the moment, because the server seems to be unavailable.
 However I fixed checkpoint writing and a bug of a duplicate reset at startup.

+### **10/18**

+The machine is still not available, so we resort to some theoretical things.

+An idea would be to rework the reward function a bit.
+Ideas are
+* Include rated rotational speed to punish exceeding it (0.1\*(x-0.6)^6)
+* Smoothing it with a running filter (averaging across the last 10 steps or so)

+* Using experiences from other trainings for normalization instead of misusing random exploration for this
+* Clipping rewards/losses as there have been some outliers

+Also we found that Openai gyms sometimes provide time derivative informations, which we could do too.
+We would only need to get rid of some noise there, as a single-step derivative will most likely be very noisy.
+We should do some signal processing there...

+Colleague said just concatenating the last k states to the current state would be enough for adding temporal difference information, as the net can do the subtraction itself.
+Maybe

+Also we did some paper reading, the zico paper tries a REINFORCE algorithm which is basically policy gradients with a stochastic policy and an algorithm they present themselves (TRPS) but which is amazingly close to TRPO

+### **11/01**

+I have tried a couple of things, which didn't work at first due to broken normalizations and then due to whyever.
+I changed the death condition of the turbine to a high rotation speed, which makes it impossible for the simulation to stay in unnatural space for too long.
+This didn't help though.
+However it exposes a bit of a different behaviour - instead of going full nut mode, it stays pretty stable at a negative rotational speed.

+Furthermore, I started implementing prioritized experience replay, the replay buffer already works.
+However (because of floating point instability) I can't normalize my priorities to a probability distribution without a hassle :/ I'll implement a sumtree

+Also I believe that I should refactor again, the code has gotten too complex and unreadable for all the hparam settings.
+Maybe I can take some settings out (type of noise?) and split the ddpg class into two, a wrapper which does all the normalization, past feeding etc and an actual ddpg class.

+I started experimenting with feeding past observations, it didn't work for a while but I fixed it.
+Now it is having heavy loss explosions, though normalization works okay.
+I will try to leave it running a bit.
+It could be division by almost zero somewhere...
+It also stays below zero rpm, but way more noisy than the variant without past feeding

+### **11/04**

+Vanishing gradients, here we go again.
+I should reduce complexity?
+Mäh.

+### **11/06**

+I tracked down the vanishing gradients as well as the loss explosions to past feeding.
+This seems to introduce serious instability for some reason.
+Sending in only one observation stabilized everything.
+Also PER seems to do fine.
+It now converges to slowly rotating the turbine backwards, actually reacting on changes in a way...

+Okay I implemented a P-Controller instead of random exploration - I am actually shit at machine learning.
+With just a simple linear controller I can easily stabilize rotational speed at a fixed rpm...